Photo of Martin Dittus

 Hallo.
 I am Martin Dittus.

 I completed a PhD in computer science at the ICRI Cities at University College London, where I researched community engagement for the Humanitarian OpenStreetMap Team (HOT), a volunteer initiative with thousands of contributors.
-This was largely quantitative work, relying on the "hard" evidence of contributor data traces, but also the "soft" evidence of knowing the practices and motivations of the community.
-Four studies have been published as papers in major academic venues, and two of them have received awards.
+I have published papers in major academic venues, and two of them have received awards.
 It was very much a collaborative effort, and we couldn’t have done it without a lot of community support!

 Past work